Shahbagi: Usage

-On December 29, 2013, former Prime Minister of Bangladesh, Khaleda Zia, shared a photo of a victim beaten in Shahbag protest on Facebook and wrote:
+On December 29, 2013, Khaleda Zia, shared a photo of a victim beaten in Shahbag protest on Facebook and wrote:

-The day this victim’s son or brother catches and makes Shahbagi or Bakshali bleed, no one will have the power to stop them.
+The day this victim's son or brother catches and makes Shahbagi or Bakshali bleed, no one will have the power to stop them.
 Even those pests who, under the guise of being women leaders or human rights activists, continue to lick the boots of atheistic elements and Indian agents, will be held to account.

-Following the July Revolution, an anti-Shahbagi platform staged a symbolic protest in which a cow was named "Shahbagi" and bathed under a banner reading “গোসল কর শাহবাগী” (lit.
+Following the July Uprising, an anti-Shahbagi platform staged a symbolic protest in which a cow was named "Shahbagi" and bathed under a banner reading "গোসল কর শাহবাগী" (lit.
 'Take bath, Shahbagi').

-In December 2024, editor of New Age, Nurul Kabir making remarks on Salimullah Khan referred him as Shahbagi.
+In December 2024, the editor of New Age, Nurul Kabir making remarks on Salimullah Khan referred him as Shahbagi.

-Mamunul Haque, secretary general of Hefazat-e-Islam Bangladesh referred to the group as atheists "created by the Awami League" to erase "Islamic values".
-Same year, on 16 December, Ameer of Jamaat-e-Islami Bangladesh, Shafiqur Rahman urged "Shahbagis" should also be brought under justice stating “those who were killed, murdered on the demand of the "Shahbagis"—they too will be brought back to justice.”
-In January 2025, at an exhibition in Dhaka, Islami Chhatra Shibir used the slogan “Take bath Shahbagi”.
+Mamunul Haque, secretary general of Hefazat-e-Islam Bangladesh referred to the group as atheists "created by the Awami League to erase Islamic values".
+Same year, on 16 December, Ameer of Bangladesh Jamaat-e-Islami, Shafiqur Rahman urged "Shahbagis" should also be brought under justice stating "those who were killed, murdered on the demand of the "Shahbagis"—they too will be brought back to justice."
+In January 2025, at an exhibition in Dhaka, Islami Chhatra Shibir used the slogan "Take bath Shahbagi".
 At a conference at Jahangirnagar University, Shibir Central President Jahidul Islam claimed the slogan symbolized cleansing the nation's politics from fascist elements.
 Later in a Facebook status he alleged Shahbagis as 'agents of fascism' and 'responsible for establishing fascism and Islamophobia in Bangladesh through ideological hegemony'.
 On 18 January, protest was led by Dhaka College students against leftist student organisation Bangladesh Students' Union (BSU) carrying anti-Shahbagi slogans.